Week of 1/25/26: Guided By Grace

 Pray for a posture of release rather than resistance, asking:

-“Lord, let Your grace guide me to someone who needs Your kindness through my life.”
+“Lord, let Your grace guide me to someone who needs the grace of Jesus.”

 - How does Jacob’s journey from deceit to reconciliation mirror the Church’s process of discernment in Acts 15?